karlstolley/wsi/syllabus/_policies/technology-policy.md

 professional responsibility to find supplemental materials to troubleshoot and solve your problems.
 Ask questions on the weekly Q&A threads on Basecamp, too.
 Just make use of the search feature on Basecamp first: it’s entirely possible that someone has experienced your same difficulty and gotten an answer from someone else in the class or the instructor.
-Don’t make yourself look like an inattentive nitwit and ask the same question that’s already been asked and answered.
+Don’t earn yourself a reputation for asking the same question that’s already been asked and answered.
+And yes: you absolutely should monitor the Q&A threads.
+You’ll find students asking questions that might not have even occurred to you.

 You are discouraged in the strongest possible terms from using Windows in this class.
 Running Windows in a development class is like showing up to a cooking class with [an Easy-Bake Oven](https://en.wikipedia.org/wiki/Easy-Bake_Oven).
 Windows is not suited to professional development, other than perhaps developing Windows applications.
 This class uses professional-grade, POSIX-compliant environments and tools.
-If your operating system doesn't support something as basic and ancient as the `ls` command, you need to get an operating system that does.
+If your operating system doesn’t support something as basic and ancient as the `ls` command, you need to get an operating system that does.
 Immediately.

 If you think you know better and opt to run Windows, you are 100% on your own when it comes to